SDMStudio/SDMStudio.github.io/README.md

 # Website of the [SDM'Studio](https://gitlab.inria.fr/chroma1/plasma/sdms) library

 SDM'Studio is a C++ librairy that provides efficient solvers for sequential decision making problems.
 The associated webpage provides information about how to use the library and how to contribute to it.
-Moreover, the website allows full documentation of the platform and some tutorials to better understand researches in this field.
+Moreover, the website provides a full documentation of the platform and some tutorials to understand the theoritical concepts behind the platform.

 ## Get and test the website project

-To be able to contribute to the SDMS webpage, all you have to do is to follow the next few steps:
+To run the SDMS webpage locally, all you have to do is to follow the next few steps:

 1. Install `node.js` on your machine